ideal-lab5/cryptex-node/pallets/society/README.md

                 +   <--d_0 -->    +     <--d_1-->      +            <--d_2-->
 +-------------------------------------------------------------------------------------+
-Phase::Create   +   Phase::Join   +   Phase::Submit    +    Phase::(Verify + ) Dispute
+Phase::Create   +   Phase::Commit   +   Phase::Join    +    Phase::Verify/Dispute
 ```

 First, a potential society is created.
 For the next `d_0` blocks, invited members have the opportunity to commit to joining by issuing a BLS12-381 public key onchain.
 Afer the deadline passes, for the next d_1 blocks, participants submit encrypted shares and commitments on chain.
 And finally, in the last d_2 blocks, nodes verify (offchain) and dispute any invalid shares they encountered.

+## on_initialize

+Each society is given two distinct deadlines.
+Firstly, when created, the founder specified a deadline after which participants can no longer issue commitments.
+After this, we arbitrarily give 10 more blocks to verify shares and submit public keys.
+This functionality is accomplihed using the on_initialize hook.

 ## Extrinsics

-### Permissionless
-- `create_society`(id, name, threshold, members, deadline): create a new onchain soceity, mapping an id to a 'society' struct, including founder, members, and threshold.
+- `create(id, name, threshold, members, deadline)`: create a new onchain society, mapping an id to a 'society' struct, including founder, members, and threshold.
 Potential members have until the specified deadline  to join.
 Once the deadline is reached, if a threshold has not participated then the society should 'fail'.
 If at least a threshold has 'joined', then it starts the next phase where they submit shares and commitments.
-- `join_society`(id, pubkey): join a society if you haven't done so by submitting a new public key (can be any BLS12-381 keypair)
-- `submit_shares`(pubkey -> (encrypted_share, commitment)): only callable during the submission period, submit encrypted shares and commitments on chain for each participant who joined.
+- `commit(id, shares_and_commitments)`: submit shares and commitments for the specific society
-- `dispute_share`

-### Permissioned
-- ?

-- Encryption
-  - submit_decryption_share
-- Threshold Signatures
-  - submit_signed_message (for threshold signatures)

-## Offchain
-- encrypt_message (callable by anybody, calculates the society's pubkey on the fly given input)
-  - probably done in browser/client using dkg lib bundled as wasm
+- `join(id, pubkey)`: submit a public key to the society, will be used in group pubkey derivation.
+If you submit a key, this assumes you are committing to the society.
+If you mark a share as invalid, then simply do not submit a public key.

 ## Usage